Don’t you get annoyed when agents and consultancies over-charge you for the Cyprus student visa processing?

 If that situation comes, you need to go to an agent in your country.

-If you have followed the article till now, then you know the actual college fee in Cyprus, things agents say about Cyprus that you mustn’t trust, and the required documentation for Cyprus student visa.
+If you have followed the article until now, you know the actual college fee in Cyprus, things agents say about Cyprus that you mustn’t trust, and the required documentation for a Cyprus student visa.

 You have information about Cyprus now.